What is a mechanics lien?

 Finally a contractor will have 6 months after completion of services to file an action to enforce a mechanics lien.

-Going farther with Colorado as an example the following information is required in the lien:
+Going further with Colorado as an example the following information is required in the lien:

 - Property owner information